vliashenko/projectsJS/README.md

 # projectsJS
 apps and projects made with HTML, CSS, JavaScript, React, JSX, RxJS<br>
+You can check the photo of these projects using the following link: https://drive.google.com/drive/folders/1FOOMKMIc7ieHYNI94ZtURsSng3evrqzb?usp=sharing <br>
 <br>
 The newest one is GitHubProfile finder(2 hours)<br>
 The one that took the most time, most complex and interesting is the RecipeApp(3-4 hours)<br>